AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

 #### Error Cause {#cause}

 Fastly locks a domain to the initial account that registered it and no other account can register a subdomain without asking for permission.
-Furthermore, Fastly only allows you to assign an apex domain and associated subdomains to one Fastly service and account.
+Furthermore, Fastly only lets you assign an apex domain and associated subdomains to one Fastly service and account.
 If you have an existing Fastly account that links the same apex and subdomains used for your AEM Cloud Service domains you will see this error.

 #### Error Resolution {#resolution}